jdWilU/V2V-Drone-Sim/README.md

 This Bézier curve  generates the drone's 3D flight path data, which is stored in the dronePos array.

-##### Collision Detection
+#### Collision Detection
-Collisions are detected by computing the euclidean distance between each drone, comparing differences in positional data.
+Collisions are detected by repeatedly computing the euclidean distance between each drone, comparing differences in positional data.
 When this euclidean distance is less than the specified collisionRadius, a collision is recorded.
 Relevant information includes time,

 This functionality has been implemented by the `checkAndLogCollisions` function.